 What is an onlay?

 Dental onlay is also a pre-molded filling that repairs the cusps or biting surface of your tooth.
 Similar to inlays, onlays are made in the lab and fitted in the prepared area of your tooth.
-Not only are onlays fill the internal part but repair the chewing surface of your teeth, the tip or upper tooth parts known as cusps.
+Not only do onlays fill the internal part but repair the chewing surface of your teeth, the tip or upper tooth parts known as cusps.

 Difference between onlay and inlay

 Dental inlays are used to fill the central part of a damaged tooth, but dentists use onlays for repairing the lateral surfaces or chewing surface of a tooth, too.
 These biting or chewing parts are called cusps.
-Depending on the amount of damage, your dentist may restore the entire cusps or just one cusp in onlays.
+Depending on the amount of damage, your dentist may restore the entire cusps or just one cusp with onlays.

-How are the inlay or onlays are prepared?
+How are the inlays or onlays prepared?

-An important tip:Today, computer-aided design (CAD) and computer-assisted manufacturing (CAM) have decreased both time and difficulty of dental work.
+Today, computer-aided design (CAD) and computer-assisted manufacturing (CAM) have decreased both time and difficulty of dental work.
 Dentists who use new CAD and CAM systems can deliver your Inlay and onlay fillings in a matter of hours.

 Kidodent